eugenp/tutorials/gradle-modules/README.md

-## Akka
+## Gradle Modules

-This module contains modules about Akka.
+This module contains submodules of Gradle.